anjalisilva/TestingPackage/README.md

 ## Description

-A paragraph that describes the purpose of your R package.
+A paragraph that describes the purpose of your R package and biological data being analyzed.
 Explain how your package add to or improve a current work flow in bioinformatics or computational biology (i.e., how is it unique?, what issue does it address?).
 Finally, include the R version (not RStudio version) and platform (Mac, Windows, Linux (Debian, Fedora/Redhat, Ubuntu)), used to develop the package.
 You may obtain this information by running `utils::sessionInfo()`.
-There should be no `Shiny` implementation for initial submission.
-E.g., <br> <br> <br> `TestingPackage` is an R package to demonstrate components of a simple R package.
-This includes the main components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
+There should be no `Shiny` implementation at this point.
+E.g., <br> <br> <br>
+`TestingPackage` is an R package to demonstrate components of a simple R package with RNA sequencing data.
+The R package includes the main
+components: DESCRIPTION, NAMESPACE, man subdirectory and R subdirectory.
 Additionally, LICENSE, README and subdirectories vignettes, tests, data and inst are also explored.
 The package is targeted for BCB410H (Applied Bioinformatics) students, who are to define a useful tool for the analysis of biological data in the format of a public R package housed on GitHub.
 The scope of the R package is to add to or improve a current work flow in bioinformatics or computational biology.
 The tool should contain functions to perform analysis of biological data and to produce a compelling graphical output, ideally to support for exploratory analysis.
-The `TestingPackage` package was developed using `R version 4.1.1 (2021-08-10)`, `Platform: x86_64-apple-darwin17.0 (64-bit)` and `Running under: macOS Big Sur 11.2`.
+The `TestingPackage` package was developed using `R version 4.2.1 (2022-06-23)`,
+`Platform: x86_64-apple-darwin17.0 (64-bit)` and
+`Running under: macOS Ventura 13.2`.

 ## Installation